Ensemble learning priors unfolding for scalable Snapshot Compressive Sensing: Introduction

 \section{Introduction}

-Recently, video snapshot compressive imaging (SCI) \cite{Llull:13_y, 2014CVPR_xin_y} has attracted much attention because it can improve the imaging speed by capturing 3D information from one 2D measurement.
-When video SCI works, multiple frames are first modulated by different masks, and these modulated frames are mapped into a single measurement.
-After this, the reconstruction algorithm recovers these multiple frames from the single measurement~\cite{Yuan2021_SPM_y}.
-At present, the mask can easily be adjusted with a higher speed than the capture rate of the camera~\cite{Hitomi11ICCV_y,Qiao2020_APLP_y,2011CVPR_Reddy_y}.
-Thus, SCI enjoys the advantages of high speed, low memory, low bandwidth, low power and potentially low cost~\cite{Yuan_2020_CVPR_y}.
+Recently, video snapshot compressive imaging (SCI) \cite{Llull:13,Yuan14CVPR,Chen22Optica} has attracted much attention because it can improve imaging speed by capturing three-dimensional (3D) information from 2D measurement.
+When video SCI works, multiple frames are first modulated by different masks (in the optical domain), and these modulated frames are mapped into a single measurement.
+After this, the reconstruction algorithm recovers these multiple frames from single measurement~\cite{Yuan2021_SPM}.
+At present, the mask can easily be adjusted with a higher speed than the capture rate of the camera~\cite{Hitomi11ICCV,Qiao2020_APLP,2011CVPR_Reddy}.
+Thus, SCI enjoys the advantages of high speed, low memory, low bandwidth, low power and potentially low cost~\cite{Yuan_2020_CVPR,Yuan2021_TPAMI}.